 The other special thing about the cachorrinhos is how far and few between you’ll find them (at least the good ones).
 You’ll find the best concentrated in a single block in downtown Porto, starting by Cervejaria Gazela, their birthplace.
 The preparation of these cachorrinhos and the ingredients used are kept to the highest standard, meaning that any hour of the day is good for a cachorrinho (or two).

 A genuinely Portuguese way of eating is through petiscos—small portions of food, in similarity to tapas, but with Portuguese recipes.
-Usually, each eatery specializes in their own version of petiscos.
+Usually, each eatery specializes in its own version of petiscos.
 These can range from boiled cuts of meat, meat stews, fried fish, cured meats, escabeches, and more.
 Petiscos are often eating during the afternoon, sided by some crisp regional wine.
 They can easily replace a full meal and are a great way to try out different Portuguese delicacies in one sitting.

 Praça dos Poveiros, 33